 The participant directs both their own and the Employer's contributions into the investment alternatives offered by the Plan.
 At any time, participants may also elect to reallocate existing account balances between investment alternatives or to change their investment elections for future contributions.
-The Plan currently offers sixteen collective investment trusts, seven mutual funds, self-directed brokerage accounts, and the Employer's common stock ("Employer Securities") as investment alternatives.
+The Plan currently offers sixteen collective investment trusts, seven mutual funds, self-directed brokerage accounts, and Employer Securities as investment alternatives.
+Additionally, as mentioned above, as a result of the spinoff of Loyalty Ventures Inc., the Plan also includes shares of LYLT stock that were received by certain participants in the form of a dividend.
+The Plan does not allow any new investment in LYLT stock and participants with LYLT stock in their Plan accounts are allowed to diversify those shares at any time.
+Plan officials have agreed to an exit strategy for any remaining LYLT stock in the Plan, which is expected for November 2022.

 The Employer periodically reviews and may make changes to the investment alternatives available.
 If a participant makes no investment election, all contributions made into such participant's account are invested in the Plan's qualified default investment alternative ("QDIA").
 The Plan's QDIA is the age-appropriate Vanguard Fiduciary Trust Company Target Retirement target date funds, which is selected based on the participant's date of birth.